astronomer/airflow-guides/guides/dynamic-tasks.md

 ## Cross-Product

 The default behavior of the `expand()` function is to create a mapped task instance for every possible combination of all provided inputs.
-For example, if you were to map over 3 keyword arguments and provide 2 options to the first, 4 options to the second and 5 options to the third, you would end up with 2x4x5=40 mapped task instances.
-One use case of this behavior is in tuning of hyperparameters for ML models.
+For example, if you were to map over 3 keyword arguments and provide 2 options to the first, 4 options to the second and 5 options to the third, you would create 2x4x5=40 mapped task instances.
+One use case of this behavior is in tuning model hyperparameters.

 The task definition below maps over 3 options for `bash_command` and 3 options for `env` variables.
-This will result in 3x3=9 mapped tasks.
-Each bash command is run with each definition for the environment variable `WORD`.
+This will result in 3x3=9 mapped task instances.
+Each bash command runs with each definition for the environment variable `WORD`.

 ```Python
 # mapping over two parameters - cross product